Taught at Wheaton Area Schools - Minnesota

 Growing in discovering and understanding what other artists have had to say and how they said it

-Art is really kickin!!
+Art keeps kickin!!